-Petoskey and Harbor Springs do not exclude our big trucks from their roads during frost laws, so if you live within the city limits you may continue to use your cart all year.
+Petoskey, Harbor Springs, and Alanson do not exclude our big trucks from their roads during Frost Laws, so if you live within the city limits you may continue to use your cart all year.
 No spring break for city carts–just work, work, work!

 Some sections of all-season roads in the townships will still be serviced with the cart-tipping trucks.
 Carts can be used through the Frost Laws period on the following: